This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Add Texture: Stir in chopped pecans or walnuts during the last few minutes of cooking for a little crunch.
+Add pecans or walnuts: Stir in 2 tablespoons of chopped pecans or walnuts during the last few minutes of cooking for crunch.

 1. Peel, core, and slice the apples.
 Place them in a bowl and toss with lemon juice to prevent browning.

-1. Stir in brown sugar and spices, cooking for 30 seconds.
+3. Stir in the brown sugar, cinnamon, and nutmeg.
+Cook for 30 seconds.

-brown sugar and melted butter in a skillet.
+Bubbling brown sugar and melted butter in a 10-inch skillet, the base for the fried apple glaze.

 2. Remove from heat and serve warm.
 Makes about 1 cup of fried apples.